Diyi2020/Diyi2020.github.io/_pages/about.md

   - /about.html
 ---

 I am interested in __Computational and Applied Mathematics__ and would like to study mathematical theory and develop numerical method based on applications in __Condensed Matter Physics, Mechanics and Medical Science__.
 Currently as a fifth year Math PhD Candidate, I am advised by Prof Luskin at University of Minnesota, Twin Cites.
-I am interested in numerical analysis, applied analysis, probability theory and modeling related to __Quantum Material Science__, __Quantum Algorithm for Scientifc Computing__ and __Quantum Technology__.
+I am interested in numerical analysis, applied analysis, probability theory and modeling related to __Quantum Material Science__, __Quantum Algorithm for Scientifc Computing__.
+Gradually, I start to appreciate more research for __Mathematical Physics__ recently.

-Towards scientific machine learning, I am interested in applications within the scope of __AI for Quantum__ and if necessary, develop machine learning theory to improve the performance of ML model.
+Towards scientific machine learning, I am interested in applications within the scope of __AI for Quantum Science__ and if necessary, develop machine learning theory to improve the performance of ML model.

-I am working on(preprint has been or will be out soon):
+I am working on following topics and the number indicates the sequence:

-1. Block Encoding for many body system
+1. Learning LDOS in Moire scale

-2. Learning Local density of state in Moire scale
+2. Block Encoding for many body system

-3. Quantum Dynamics for TBG
+4. Superconvergence for Dynamics

-Moreover, I start to work on High performance computing and Density Functional Theory very very recently:
+Moreover, I start to work on High Performance Computing for Quantum Chemistry very very recently:

-4. DFT for TBG
+3. DFT for TBG

-I am interested in holding __Casual + Newbie Quantum Error Correction Seminar__ in the near future.
-It connected to Quantum devices modelling, Quantum control, open quantum system as well.
+I am interested in holding __Quantum Error Correction Seminar__ in the near future.